 No matter how big or small, these changes can create consequences:

-• Approval Process: Most lenders require you to get approval for variations regardless of whether its minor or major.
-This process can add weeks to the construction timeline.
+Approval Process: Most lenders require you to get approval for variations regardless of whether they’re minor or major.
+This can increase the construction schedule by weeks.

 To reduce issues related to variations, it is in your best interest to make the original contract as clear as possible.
 For smaller variations, you may need to pay these out of pocket or simply ask the builder for a discount after the fact.
-But for larger variations, you will need to tell the bank, and allow for another assessment.
-The bottom line is to put everything in writing, and formally agree to add the variations to the original contract.
-This way, there is no ambiguity and there are fewer misunderstandings.
+But for larger variations, you will need to tell the bank and allow for another assessment.
+The bottom line is to sign everything and demand that the variations be added to the initial contract.
+This will help to avoid confusion, and there will be less misunderstanding..

 The Australian Landscape of Construction Loans

-• Standard Construction Loans: Suitable for structural renovations or new builds to existing properties, it would be the most suitable option for a “knock-down and rebuild” scenario.
-These loans usually have a 12-24 month loan term/ usually easy to extend if construction is delayed.
+Standard Construction Loans: Suitable for structural renovations or new builds to existing properties, it would be the most suitable option for a “knock down and rebuild” scenario.
+These loans usually have a 12 to 24 month loan term and are usually easy to extend if construction is delayed.
 The interest rates are pretty similar to regular home and investment loans.

-• Owner-Builder Loans: These are for those who would like to act as their own builder.
-These loans have more stringent approval criteria which relates to the non-professional builder and is from the increased level of risk with owner-builders so you must show a high level of building knowledge to be approved.
+Owner Builder Loans: These are for those who would like to act as their own builder.
+These loans have more stringent approval criteria, which relate to the non professional builder and are from the increased level of risk with owner builders, so you must show a high level of building knowledge to be approved.

-• Post-Construction Loans: Once construction is completed, the loan usually changes into a standard home or investment loan.
-This gives borrowers a chance to look at their loan and make changes if they want.
+Post Construction Loans: Once construction is completed, the loan usually changes into a standard home or investment loan.
+This will allow borrowers to review their loans and also make amends at their discretion.

 Weighing the Pros and Cons

-Like any financial product, construction finance have their own set of advantages and challenges:
+Like any financial product, construction finance has its advantages and challenges:

 Advantages: